nobody43/zabbix-smartmontools/README.md

 ## Installation
 As prerequisites you need `python3`, `smartmontools`, `sudo` and `zabbix-sender` packages.
 For testing, `zabbix-get` is also required.
 <br />
 Take a look at scripts first lines and provide paths if needed.
 If you have a RAID configuration, also provide that manually.
-Choose `device` or `serial` mode.
+Choose `device` or `serial` mode at the top of the script.
 Import `Template_App_smartmontools.xml` in zabbix web interface.

 ### Prerequisites
 [Repository installation](https://www.zabbix.com/documentation/3.0/manual/installation/install_from_packages/repository_installation)